+Academic Standards

-Academic Standards: A student must be enrolled full-time and have at least a 2.0 cumulative GPA, with preference given to 2.3 cumulative GPA, to be eligible for ULM housing.
-If a student, who is registered for summer classes, does not meet the GPA requirement, he/she may request to have an application reconsidered after the end of summer session.
+A student must be enrolled full-time for their classification and have at least a 2.0 cumulative GPA, with preference given to 2.3 cumulative GPA, to be eligible for ULM housing.
+If a student, who is registered for summer classes, does not meet the GPA requirement, they may request to have a housing application reconsidered after the end of summer session.
 If the student becomes eligible after the completion of summer classes, and an assignment is provided, the student must accept whatever space is available at that time.

+Assignments

-Assignments: Students presently living on-campus have first choice to reclaim their same building provided they meet the requirements for that building and they meet their priority and payment deadlines.
+Students presently living on-campus have first choice to reclaim their same building provided they meet the requirements for that building and they meet their priority and payment deadlines.
 New applicants' preferences are assigned based upon their scholarship status and the date the application and accompanying fees are paid and received by the Office of Residential Life.
-Students who fail to meet the fee payment deadline forfeit their building assignment preference.
+Students who fail to meet the fee payment deadline forfeit their building assignment and roommate group preferences.

-The goal of the Residential Life Office is to meet the preferences of students when making assignments; however, this cannot be guaranteed.
-Request for changes to roommate assignments will be considered up to July 1st and then again after the first week of classes.
+The goal of the Office of Residential Life is to meet the preferences of students when making assignments; however, this cannot be guaranteed.
+Requests for changes to housing assignments will be considered up to July 1st and then again after the first week of classes.
 Unauthorized moves may be subject to a \$200 unauthorized room change fee, and the student may be required to return to their original room assignment.
-Please refer to the Residential Life website for the most up to date information.